 F1=2×precision×recallprecision+recall=tptp+12(fp+fn) (2)

-The most accurate classification model can be selected to perform the surface anomaly identification as the third subprocess of point cloud process, as illustrated in Fig. 2.
+The most accurate classification model can be selected to perform the surface anomaly identification as the third subprocess of the point cloud process, as illustrated in Fig. 2.

 RESULTS AND DISCUSSION

 The experimental verification of the proposed in-site laser-based process monitoring and anomaly identification system has been conducted.
-In order to train the classifiers of in-plane surface anomaly classification model, the 73 test artifacts in different sizes, shapes and process parameters are fabricated by the FFF machine to manipulate possible in-plane surface anomalies.
+To train the classifier models, for in-plane surface anomaly classification, the 73 test artifacts in different sizes, shapes, and process parameters are fabricated by the FFF machine to manipulate possible in-plane surface anomalies.
 Based on operation experience, the feed rate and extruder temperature are modified from 50% to 150% and 180°C to 250°C, respectively.
-The layer thickness is set as 0.3mm and infill density is set as 100%.
+The layer thickness is set as 0.3mm, and infill density is set as 100%.
 All other process parameters are kept constant.
-During the fabrication process, the in-situ monitoring system captures the in-plane surface of each layer and convert the point cloud into depth image of size 300 pixels×300 pixels×3 pixels.
+During the fabrication process, the in-situ monitoring system captures each layer’s in-plane surface and converts the layer and convert the point cloud into a depth image of size 300 pixels×300 pixels×3 pixels.
 Judging on the rendering of depth image, the in-plane surface identification results are classified into four classes, namely empty region, normal region, bulge region, and dent region, as illustrated in Fig. 8.